 Digging deep into Windows 10

-Windows 10’s constantly evolving nature means fresh features arrive twice per year, most recently via the October 2020 Update (though the Windows 10 21H1 Update should be right around the corner).
+Windows 10’s constantly evolving nature means fresh features usually arrive twice per year, most recently via the October 2020 Update (though the Windows 10 21H1 Update should be right around the corner).
 With all the new goodies come a legion of new tweaks and tricks—some of which unlock powerful functionality hidden to everyday users.
 Others simply let you mold the Windows 10 experience into the shape you see fit.
-Here are some of the most useful tweaks, tricks, and tips we’ve found, starting with some of the highlights from the Windows 10 May 2019 Update (which includes more nifty hidden conveniences than we can include here).
+Here are some of the most useful tweaks, tricks, and tips we’ve found over Windows 10’s many iterations.

 Be warned: Some of these may break as the operating system evolves given Microsoft’s new “Windows as a service” mentality.
 The Cortana digital assistant served as a cornerstone for the operating system since Windows 10's inception, for example, but relegated to lowly app status in 2020.
 We’ve updated this article over time to reflect the OS’s current status.

 The leveled-up Game Bar

 If you’re into playing around on your PC, Windows 10’s Game Bar—summoned by pressing Windows + G in-game—holds all sorts of nifty extras.
 It’s always been able to take screenshots or videos of gameplay clips, but it also offers easy-peasy Beam game streaming and the intriguing Game Mode.
 Better yet, the May 2019 Update transformed it into a full blown overlay that does stuff no rivals offer.
 The now-customizable interface packs a performance widget, an audio widget with system-wide and per-app controls, a Discord-like interface for Xbox Live friends, a photo gallery, and even full Spotify integration.
 It’s great, and the May 2020 Update added more helpful features in the form of a frame rate counter and GPU temperature monitoring.

 The Game Bar’s handy even if you don’t actually play, as it can be used to record video of any app—not just games.
 Windows 10 also has a dedicated Gaming section in its Start menu Settings to let you tinker with options, including Xbox networking and parental controls.

 Timeline helps you pick up where you left off.
 Clicking the Task View button in the taskbar or pressing Windows Key + Tab summons the feature, which displays a—you guessed it—time line of your activity in supported apps, stretching back over the past.
 Even more handily, Microsoft lets you group related apps together into “Activities” in Timeline, so that when you open that week-old budget document, for example, the presentations and websites you referenced at the time can be easily summoned as well.
-This even syncs across devices, so it could be especially useful if you use multiple PCs, though Microsoft sadly plans to kill Timeline’s cross-device syncing soon.
+This even syncs across devices so it could be especially useful if you use multiple PCs, though Microsoft sadly plans to kill Timeline’s cross-device syncing soon.

-The fly in the ointment: Only a limited number of apps work with Timeline currently, though Microsoft offers tools for developers to bake in support.
+The fly in the ointment: Only a limited number of apps work with Timeline, though Microsoft offers tools for developers to bake in support.
 That includes Office, Adobe’s Creative Cloud, and native Windows 10 apps like News and Maps, as well as Microsoft Edge and Google’s Chrome browser (after you install a Microsoft extension).
 You can deactivate Timeline by heading to Settings > Privacy > Activity History.

 Windows 10’s copy and paste functionality has been hit and miss for years, but now you can deploy that bugginess across multiple PCs with cloud clipboard—a genuinely useful feature introduced in the October 2018 Update.
 Head to Start > Settings > System > Clipboard and enable “Sync across devices” to start copying data on one PC and pasting it on another PC.